 10 tips for finding buyers on the European home decoration and home textile market

 Finding European buyers for your home decoration and home textile (HDHT) products is not easy.
-Being successful depends on factors such as the quality of your product, the number of suppliers already on the market, and the competitive landscape.
-The following tips will help you along by giving you an overview of the steps to take in your search.
+Your success depends on factors like your product quality, the number of suppliers already in the market, and your competition.
+Having a clear idea of what you can offer buyers and what kind of partner you need is key.
+To help you on your way, these tips give you an overview of the steps to take in your search.

 Contents of this page

-Before you can start searching for buyers, you need to clearly define your offering.
-Having a clear offering or proposition allows potential buyers to learn exactly what you can do for them, and why they should choose you.
-Create a detailed description of your product range and list the quality and quantity you can provide, your price category, and any certificates you may have (organic, sustainable, etc.).
+Before you can start looking for buyers, you have to define your offer.
+A clearly defined offer tells potential buyers exactly what you can do for them, and why they should choose you.

 - See our study on doing business with European Buyers for more information on USPs.